SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_RASTERIZER.md

 Its responsibilities are:

 - traverse prepared contours
+- apply the residual transform per-point as contours are read
 - clip work to retained bounds
 - convert coordinates into fixed-point
 - decide whether a segment is contained or must be split